nanvel/blog/2015/12/swift-notes.md

 Available modifiers:

 - dynamic - Apply this modifier to any member of a class that can be represented by Objective-C
 - final - Apply this modifier to a class or to a property, method, os subscript member of a class.
 It's applied to a class to indicate that the class can't be subclassed.
-It's applied to a property, method, or subscript of a class to indicate that a class member can't be overriden in any subclass
+It's applied to a property, method, or subscript of a class to indicate that a class member can't be overridden in any subclass
 - lazy - Apply this modifier to a stored variable property of a class or structure to indicate that the property's initial value is calculated and stored at most once, when the property is first accessed
 - optional - Apply this modifier to a protocol's property, method, or subscript members to indicate that a conforming type isn't required to implement those members
 - required - Apply this modifier to designated or convenience initializer of a class to indicate that every subclass must implement that initializer
 - weak - The weak modifier is applied to a variable or a stored variable property to indicate that variable or property has a week reference to the object stored as its value

 ### Subscripts

 Classes, structures, and enumerations can define subscripts, which are shortcuts for accessing the member elements of a collection, list, or sequence.